Critical configurations for three projective views: Key results from the two-view case

 \subsection{Critical quadrics}

-Since the multi-view ideal is generated by a bilinear form, and since such forms pull back to quadric surfaces in $\p3$, critical configurations for two views need to lie on quadrics (recall \cref{cor:critical_configurations_lie_on_quadrics_and_cubics}).
-Furthermore, since the bilinear forms vanish in the two epipoles, it is clear that the quadrics in question need to contain a certain pair of lines (the pullback of each epipole):
+Since the multi-view ideal is generated by a bilinear form and since such a form pulls back to the strict transform of a quadric surface passing through the two camera centers in $\p3$, critical configurations for two views need to lie on the strict transform of quadrics (recall \cref{cor:critical_configurations_lie_on_quadrics_and_cubics}).
+Furthermore, since the bilinear forms vanish in the two epipoles, the quadrics in question need to contain a certain pair of lines (the pullback of each epipole):

 \begin{definition} Let $p_1,p_2$ be two camera centers, and let $S_P$ be a quadric surface containing both camera centers.
-A pair of real lines $\gp{1}{2},\gp{2}{1}$ are called \emph{permissible} if they satisfy the following properties. \begin{enumerate} \item The line $\gp{i}{j}$ lies on $S_P$ and passes through $p_i$. \item Any point lying on both $\gp{i}{j}$ and $\gp{j}{i}$ must be a singular point on $S_P$. \item Any point in the singular locus of $S_P$ that lies on one of the lines must also lie on the other. \item If $S_P$ is the union of two planes, $\gp{i}{j}$ and $\gp{j}{i}$ lie in the same plane. \end{enumerate} \end{definition}
+A pair of real (not necessarily distinct) lines $\gp{1}{2},\gp{2}{1}$ are called \emph{permissible} if they satisfy the following properties. \begin{enumerate} \item The line $\gp{i}{j}$ lies on $S_P$ and passes through $p_i$. \item Any point lying on both $\gp{i}{j}$ and $\gp{j}{i}$ is a singular point on $S_P$. \item Any point in the singular locus of $S_P$ which lies on one of the lines also lies on the other. \item If $S_P$ is the union of two planes, $\gp{i}{j}$ and $\gp{j}{i}$ lie in the same plane. \end{enumerate} \end{definition}

-This definition is similar to the definition of permissible lines in \cite[Definition 5.11]{HK}, but differs in that it allows for permissible lines in the case where the quadric $S_P$ is a double plane. \cref{fig:critical_quadrics} shows all quadrics containing at least one pair of permissible lines.
+This definition is similar to the definition of permissible lines in \cite[Definition 5.11]{HK}, but differs in that it allows for permissible lines in the case where the quadric $S_P$ is a double plane.
+On the double plane, every point is singular, so two lines are permissible only if they are both equal to the line spanned by the camera centers. \cref{fig:critical_quadrics} shows all quadrics containing at least one pair of permissible lines.

-\begin{theorem}[Classification of critical configurations for two views] Let $(P_1,P_2,X)$ be a configuration of cameras and space points.
-The configuration is critical if and only if there exists a quadric $S_P$ containing all the points $X$, both camera centers $p_i$, and a pair of permissible lines. \end{theorem} \begin{proof} Proof can be found both in \cite[Section 5]{HK} and \cite[Proposition 5.2]{twoViews}. \end{proof}
+\begin{theorem}[{\cite[Theorem 4.11]{twoViews}}] Let $(P_1,P_2,X)$ be a configuration of cameras and points.
+The configuration is critical if and only if there exists a real quadric $S_P\in\p3$ containing both camera centers $p_i$ and a pair of permissible lines, whose strict transform in $\Bl_{\textbf{P}}(\p3)$ contains all the points $X$. \end{theorem} \cite[Theorem 4.11]{twoViews} is formulated slightly differently, requiring the quadrics to be among those in \cref{tab:configurations_and_their_conjugates} rather than to be ones containing two permissible lines.
+It can easily be checked that these two conditions are equivalent.